 Newborns are very vulnerable, so a prompt response can be life-saving.
 Complicating things is that they are obligate nasal breathers–when they cannot breathe through the nose, they typically do not open the mouth to breathe.
 This can quickly lead to life-threatening hypoxia.
 EMS professionals and medical providers should carefully monitor neonates, especially those experiencing infections and those who are suspected of inhaling meconium for signs of respiratory distress, including:

 When a neonate cannot get enough oxygen, the intercostal muscles attempt to compensate for this by working harder.
-You may notice retractions—the collapsing of the skin around the ribs such that the ribs become visible and the muscles look strained with each breath.
+You may notice retractions—the collapsing of the skin around the ribs so that the ribs become visible and the muscles look strained with each breath.

-Blue color is a sign of oxygen deprivation.
+A blue color is a sign of oxygen deprivation.
 Newborns may also look white or ashen.
 Check the nail beds, lips, and tongue, since they often turn blue or white first.
 Healthy newborns quickly turn pink after birth, and remain so.
 A pale color is always cause for concern.